UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

 * liveUploadId determines which set of data to refer to within the database.

 ## Attempted or Completed Stories
-* Leave Comments About a Flower
-* Allow a visitor to rate a flower
-* Display counts of likes and dislikes on visitor website
-* Display counts of comments on visitor website
-* Extra: Add Bed Pages (required for QR Codes)
-* Generate QR Codes
-* Export Feedback to a File (Only plant comments are done)
-* Track the number of times a flower page is visited (Client-side not done)
-* Track the number of times a bed page is visited (Not attempted)

 #### Improve Admin
-* Track all forms of visitor traffic
+* Allow admin users to update the spreadsheet without losing previously obtained visitor data
 * Export more data
-* Allow admin users to update the spreadsheet without losing previously obtained visitor data
+  * Comments: Basic Plant info, Plant Comments, Comment Date
+  * Plant Metadata: Likes, Dislikes, Comment Counts, Page Views
+  * Bed Metadata: Bed page Views, QR Scans

 #### Visual Aids for Visitor Traffic &mdash; Google Charts
 * Provide visual aids for visitor traffic data
+* Track all forms of visitor traffic
+  * Track the number of times a flower page is visited
+  * Track the number of times a bed page is visited

 #### Improve Front-end &mdash; visitor's website
 * Allow visitors to filter plants by common name &mdash; complete